 We must deliver these improvements by the end of March 2021 – mission accomplished!
 The work was completed on time and was well received by passengers and volunteers.

 Work has been progressing since we successfully won our bid for funding.
-Here are some photos of work underway, the biggest milestone will be the delivery of the new toilet block which we hope will be delivered in February 2021.
+Here are some photos of work underway, the biggest milestone was the delivery of the new toilet block on Friday 5th March 2021.

 Here’s a video and some of our graphics showing what we have planned: